dashingsoft/codebang/test/codebang_test_guide.md

 #### Structure
 * a test suite of codebang with fandamental capability created from only **two** files:
   * Resource file: `anction.robot`
-  * Test case file: `suite.robot`
+  * Test case file: `case.robot`

   Any costomized `keyword` about the current suite should be defined in Resource file `anction.robot`.
-All cases for the current suite within test case file `suite.robot` are expected.
+All cases for the current suite within test case file `case.robot` are expected.
 * A high level suite of codebang created from a directory with a initialization file.
 An initialization file name must always be of the format `__init__.ext`, where the extension must be one of the supported file formats (typically `__init__.robot`).The main usage for initialization files is specifying test suite related settings in global.
 For example
   ```
   *** Settings ***